On the regularity of maps solutions of optimal transportation problems: Results

 \textsc{Remark 1.} The function $\bar\phi$ furnishes the counter-example to regularity when {\bf Aw} is not satisfied, since for a suitable choice of $x_0, y_0, y_1$ $\bar\phi$ can not be approximated by $C^1$ c-convex potentials.

-\textsc{Remark 2. } As shown by Propositions \ref{long}, \ref{reciplong}, a quantitative version of Theorem \ref{anoune} holds to express condition {\bf As}.
+\textsc{Remark 2.} As shown by Propositions \ref{long}, \ref{reciplong}, a quantitative version of Theorem \ref{anoune} holds to express condition {\bf As}.

-Of course condition {\bf Aw} looks like a good candidate, since in \cite{TW} it is shown shown to be a sufficient condition for classical regularity.
-We show here that it is necessary: if it is violated at some point, one can always build a counterexample where the solution to (\ref{ma0}) is not $C^1$ even with $C^\infty$ smooth positive measures and good boundary conditions (hence the optimal is not continuous).
+\textsc{Remark 3.} The assertions Point 1 $\implies$ Points 2, 3, 6 belong to Trudinger and Wang in \cite{TW}.
+We show here that condition {\bf Aw} is necessary: if it is violated at some point, one can always build a counterexample where the solution to (\ref{ma0}) is not $C^1$ even with $C^\infty$ smooth positive measures and good boundary conditions (hence the optimal map is not continuous).
 Moreover condition {\bf Aw} is equivalent to a very natural geometric property of c-convex functions.